deepsr2003/nexus-pipe-analytics/README.md

 NexusPipe is a distributed, fault-tolerant pipeline that ingests, processes, and visualizes high-throughput user event data in real-time.

 ## Architecture
-[Insert a simple architecture diagram here.
-You can create one easily with tools like Excalidraw or draw.io]

 The system consists of four main microservices that communicate asynchronously via Apache Kafka:
 1.  **Collector Service (Node.js):** A high-performance ingestion endpoint.